hmrc/play-frontend-hmrc/docs/maintainers/overview.md

 To ensure (as much as possible) that the implemented templates conform to the `(govuk|hmrc)-frontend` templates, we use generative testing, via `scalacheck`, to compare the `Twirl` templates output against the `Nunjucks` `(govuk|hmrc)-frontend` templates.

+Sequence diagrams for the dynamic generation and parsing of intergration tests can be found in [Parsing and code generation within play-frontend-hmrc and x-govuk-component-renderer](parsing-and-generation.md).

 The tests run against a `node.js` service used to render the templates, so you'll need to install it first.